 Translated by CSS from Original Cure For AIDS In Sight As Scientists Zero In On Methods To Neutralise Drug Evading HIV

-Note the Seropositive Web Site Editor: Note that the best result eliminated just a little more than 60% of HIV-infected cells not mutant and this definitely is not cure for AIDS; only a hope for the future.
-Still will take years of research to find a solution (or solutions combined) to eliminate HIV completely from the infected host, and that here reported experience was an made with clinical laboratory controland there is no prospect of it for this procedure before the end of this decade or later, e the condom is still the best option when it comes to HIV prevention.
+Note from the editor of Seropositive Web Site: Note that the best result eliminated only a little more than 60% of cells infected by non-mutant HIV and this definitely does not represent AIDS cure; just a hope for the future.
+It will still take years of research to find a solution (or pooled solutions) that completely eliminates HIV from the infected host, and that the experience reported here was a made with clinical laboratory controland there is no prospect of this for this procedure before the end of this decade or later, e the condom is still the best option when it comes to HIV prevention.